Microchip-MPLAB-Harmony/usb_apps_device/apps/hid_mouse/readme.md

 - LED1 indicates USB Device Configuration Set Complete event (the USB device functionality has been activated by the USB Host).
 - Press the switch S1 to trigger communication from the USB Device to the USB Host.

-### <a name="config_23"></a> PIC32CZ Curiosity Development Board
+### <a name="config_23"></a> [PIC32CZ CA80 Curiosity Ultra development board](https://www.microchip.com/en-us/development-tool/ea61x20a)

 - Use the USB micro-B "USB DEVICE" connector (J102) to connect the USB Device to the USB Host PC.
-- LED0 indicates USB Device Configuration Set Complete event (the USB device functionality has been activated by the USB Host).
+- LED1 indicates USB Device Configuration Set Complete event (the USB device functionality has been activated by the USB Host).
 - Press the switch SW0 to trigger communication from the USB Device to the USB Host.

 ### <a name="config_3"></a> [SAM E54 Xplained Pro Board](https://www.microchip.com/developmenttools/productdetails/atsame54-xpro)

 - Use TARGET USB connector on the board to connect the USB Device to the USB Host PC.
 - LED0 indicates USB Device Configuration Set Complete event (the USB device functionality has been activated by the USB Host).
-- Use Switch SW1 to stop and start the circular motion of the mouse pointer.
+- Use the Switch SW0 to stop and start the circular motion of the mouse pointer.

 ### <a name="config_4"></a> [SAM E70 Xplained Ultra Board](https://www.microchip.com/DevelopmentTools/ProductDetails/PartNO/DM320113)